duckduckgo/duckduckhack-docs/frontend-reference/cheat-sheet-reference.md

 If you'd like to add more names for the subject of your cheat sheet (in addition to the file name), you can specify them in the `aliases` property of your cheat sheet JSON file.
 For example, if your cheat sheet file is `lord-of-the-rings.json`, a natural alias is 'LOTR'.
 For details check out the [Cheat Sheet JSON Reference](#cheat-sheet-json-reference).

 > Only use `aliases` to specify additional *names* for your topic (e.g. 'LOTR') and not trigger phrases (e.g. 'LOTR guide').
 This is because any aliases will be automatically combined with the standard set of [cheat sheet trigger words](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/cheat_sheets/triggers.yaml).

+If the default configuration for your cheat sheet does not provide the required triggering, additional customizations can be made in the [triggers file](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/cheat_sheets/triggers.yaml) where it is further documented.

+> Not every cheat sheet will require this level of customization for the triggers.
+Please get in touch on [Slack](mailto:QuackSlack@duckduckgo.com?subject=AddMe) or [raise an issue](https://github.com/duckduckgo/zeroclickinfo-goodies/issues/new) if you wish to discuss additional triggering.

 ## Cheat Sheet JSON Reference